What James Comey’s Trump memo handling says about his approach to data security

 While he was working for the FBI, the report reveals, his house also contained a secure room with “enclaves” for storing classified data.
 It wasn’t anything glamorous—it was a “windowless closet” in his basement that Comey called a “sweat box” since it was often sweltering—but it did contain a secure printer and a second safe.
 Material in the secure room was collected by the FBI when Comey left office, according to the report.

 Arguably, the now-58-year-old Comey was firmly of a print-focused generation.
-The report mentions his thoughts on which copies of the memos constituted “originals,” referring to copies where initialed and numbered pages by hand, a notion that’s a bit baffling to people from younger generations.
+The report mentions his thoughts on which copies of the memos constituted “originals,” referring to copies where he initialed and numbered pages by hand, a notion that’s a bit baffling to people from younger generations.
 When he redacted confidential information from the documents to share copies with his attorneys, he did so with a marker or by placing an index card over portions of the page as he made copies.

 But, as Comey knew, paper is unhackable, and many of the issues the report found fault with arose from when he generated digital copies of the documents.
 The former FBI director, who will likely be forever remembered for the investigation into Hillary Clinton’s use of personal email for official business, scanned and took cellphone photos of the memos to share with his lawyers.
 That ultimately necessitated FBI agents digitally erasing the documents from their hard drives and phones.
 He also “acknowledged it was possible” that a digital copy of one memo was still somewhere on an unclassified FBI system, even after he deleted it, according to the report.